Reading

 Please click here for Parc Eglos (Crofty) Reading Domain Progression by year group.

-Please click for the KS2 Text Map of texts used in whole class reading
+Please click KS2 novels for the Year 2/KS2 Map of texts used in whole class reading

 Phonics and Early Reading Implementation